KossySteve/sqlzoo_project/README.md

 # sql queries
-This Microverse project involves writing sql queries as answers to questions on sqlzoo.
+This Microverse project involves writing sql queries as answers to questions on https://sqlzoo.net/.

 ## Built With